Catholic Church and Nazi Germany: Accommodation to Nazism

 According to Ian Kershaw, "detestation of Nazism was overwhelming within the Catholic Church" but it did not preclude church leaders' approval of government policy—particularly where Nazism "blended into 'mainstream' national aspirations" such as support for "patriotic" foreign policy or war aims; obedience to state authority (where this did not contravene divine law), and the destruction of Marxism and Soviet Bolshevism.
 Traditional Christian beliefs were "no bulwark" against Nazi biological antisemitism; "the churches as institutions fell on uncertain grounds", and opposition was generally left to fragmented individual efforts.
 The Catholic hierarchy tried to cooperate with the Nazi government, but became disillusioned by 1937 (when Mit brennender Sorge was issued).
 Few ordinary Germans, Shirer writes, paused to reflect on the Nazi intention to destroy Christianity in Germany.

-According to Harry Schnitker, Kevin Spicer's Hitler's Priests found that about 0.5 percent of German priests (138 of 42,000, including Austrian priests) could be considered Nazis.
+According to Harry Schnitker, Kevin Spicer's Hitler's Priests found that about 0.5 per cent of German priests (138 of 42,000, including Austrian priests) could be considered Nazis.
 One of them was the academic theologian Karl Eschweiler, an opponent of the Weimar Republic, who was suspended from his priestly duties for writing Nazi pamphlets in support of eugenics by Eugenio Pacelli.

 Those clergymen became known as "brown priests".
 Other notable examples include historian Joseph Lortz, a Nazi party member until 1938; military bishop Franz Justus Rarkowski; and Austrian bishop Alois Hudal, who assisted in the establishment of the "ratlines" for escaping Nazis after the war.

 Although Conrad Gröber said that bishops should remain loyal to the "beloved folk and Fatherland" in 1943, despite Nazi violations of the Reichskonkordat, he soon came to support resistance to the Nazis and he also protested against the religious persecution of German Catholics.
 Gröber supported German resistance worker Gertrud Luckner's Office for Religious War Relief (Kirchliche Kriegshilfsstelle) under the auspices of the Caritas aid agencies.
-The office became the instrument through which Freiburg Catholics helped racially-persecuted "non-Aryans" (Jews and Christians).
+The office became the instrument through which Freiburg Catholics helped racially persecuted "non-Aryans" (Jews and Christians).
 Luckner used funds from the archbishop to help Jews.
 After the war, Gröber said that the Nazis had planned to crucify him.
 According to Mary Fulbrook, Catholics were prepared to resist when politics encroached on the church; otherwise, their record was uneven: "It seems that, for many Germans, adherence to the Christian faith proved compatible with at least passive acquiescence in, if not active support for, the Nazi dictatorship".
 When Galen delivered his 1941 denunciations of Nazi euthanasia and Gestapo lawlessness, he also said that the church had never sought to overthrow the government.

-The papacy
+Papacy

 Pius XI

 Pope Pius XI's pontificate coincided with the early aftermath of the First World War.
 The old European monarchies had been largely swept away and a new, precarious order was forming; the Soviet Union rose in the east.
 The Fascist dictator Benito Mussolini took power in Italy, and in Germany the fragile Weimar Republic collapsed with the Nazi seizure of power.